yehudacohen/alchemy/alchemy-web/docs/providers/aws/policy.md

+---
+title: Managing AWS IAM Policies with Alchemy
+description: Learn how to create, update, and manage AWS IAM Policies using Alchemy to define permissions for your AWS resources.
+---

 # Policy

 The Policy resource lets you create and manage [AWS IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that define permissions for AWS services and resources.